dvuk84/docs/redis-sentinel/README.md

-This document explains how to set up Redis replication and failover with Sentinel on Instantsite.
+This document explains how to set up Redis replication and failover with Sentinel on three database instances.

 ## **INFO**